byt3n33dl3/Neopard/README.md

 I'm going to write a detailed description in case I'm extremely bored.
 Till that, use the following resources:

-- My talk about princeprocessor on Passwords^14 conference in Trondheim, Norway.
-Slides: https://hashcat.net/events/p14-trondheim/prince-attack.pdf
+> - My talk about princeprocessor on Passwords^14 conference in Trondheim, Norway.
+Slides: [here](https://hashcat.net/events/p14-trondheim/prince-attack.pdf)

-- Thanks to Matt Weir, he made a nice analysis of princeprocessor.
-You can find the post on his blog: http://reusablesec.blogspot.de/2014/12/tool-deep-dive-prince.html
+> - Thanks to Matt Weir && hashcat, they made a nice analysis of PRINCE && Neopard.
+You can find the post on his blog: [here](http://reusablesec.blogspot.de/2014/12/tool-deep-dive-prince.html)

 Compile
 --------------